TLESORT/State-Representation-Learning-An-Overview/README.md

 see	also	Phased	LSTM	paper	by	Neil,	Pfeiffer,	Liu	(2016)

-* Discrete-Event Continuous-Time Recurrent Nets Mozer17
+* Discrete-Event Continuous-Time Recurrent Nets Mozer17 Looks at different scales on timed events for prediction-based learning.